grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 2. **Finances**
     8. What is the product price?
     9. What does your competitor charge?
 What is the Market Rate?
-    10. How do customers pay in CIC and national currency (minimum or maximum CIC)
+    10. How do customers pay in CAV and national currency (minimum or maximum CAV)
     11. What is your revenue? e.g total sales (daily monthly yearly?)
     12. What are your costs? e.g rent, electricity, transport. (daily, monthly, yearly?)
     13. What is the profit margin?